insidewhy/irsnot/README.markdown

     $ cp irsnot/irsnot.pl ~/.irssi/scripts/
     $ cp irsnot/irsnotrc.sample ~/.irssi/irsnotrc

-irsnot and dependencies are is in the Arch Linux AUR:
+To load the script from irssi:
+    $ /script load irsnot

+For Arch Linux irsnot is in the AUR and can be installed globally with a command such as:
     $ yaourt -S irsnot

-Then from irssi:
-    $ /script load irsnot

 ## configuration
 The configuration file lives at ~/.irssi/irsnotrc.
 Here is a sample: